-Upon completion of his degree, Daniel apprenticed with an esteemed landscape designer, where he learned the importance of native landscaping in a local ecosystem.
-He discovered the transformative power of plants and their ability to enrich Architectural design.
+Upon completion of his degree, Daniel apprenticed with an esteemed landscape designer, learning the importance of native flora in a local ecosystem.
+While working in the landscape he discovered the transformative power of plants and their ability to connect us to both place and time.